1991yuyang/exposure-correct/README.md

 python predict.py
 ```
 ## Inference Results
 Due to limited computing resources, the original training for 1,000 epochs was forced to interrupt when the training reached the 486th epoch.
-Therefore, the following performance are the performance when training lasts for 486 epochs.
+Therefore, the following performance is the performance during training for 486 epochs.
+If the training can be completed for 1000 epochs, the performance should be better.
 ### input
 ![Image text](https://github.com/1991yuyang/exposure-correct/blob/main/test/a0024-_DSC8932_0.JPG)
 ![Image text](https://github.com/1991yuyang/exposure-correct/blob/main/test/a0145-DSC_0009-1_P1.5.JPG)